inxm-ai/enterprise-mcp-bridge/README.md

 - `example/minimal-example` – tiny starter with the default memory server.
 - `example/memory-group-access` – demonstrates group-aware data routing.
 - `example/token-exchange-m365` – complete token-exchange stack with monitoring and tracing.
+- `example/remote-mcp-github` – Use the remote github mcp server with integrated token exchange.

 ### Security checklist
 - Terminate TLS and place an auth proxy in front of the bridge (expects `_oauth2_proxy` or the `X-Auth-Request-Access-Token` header).